aMOPel/nim-karax-website/nim/content/experience.md

 compile time vs runtime, stack vs heap, and some other software engineering concepts, that I hadn't really understood to that point.

-### Javascript/Typescript (and HTML+CSS)
+### JavaScript/TypeScript (and HTML+CSS)
-I had no real contact with Javascript throughout my studies, but I had to get into it, when I helped with a Vue project.
+I had no real contact with JavaScript throughout my studies, but I had to get into it, when I helped with a Vue project.
-It wasn't very had, due to my knowledge of the previously mentioned languages.
+It wasn't very hard, due to my knowledge of the previously mentioned languages.
-Ofcourse I also had to refresh my knowledge of HTML and CSS, which I was already somewhat familiar with.
+Of course, I also had to refresh my knowledge of HTML and CSS, which I was already somewhat familiar with.
+Although I am familiar with most concepts surrounding web development, I am still missing many of the details necessary.

 ### Nim
 About two years ago I discovered a less known language called [Nim](https://nim-lang.org/),